aaronland/go-http-server/README.md

 It is mostly a syntactic wrapper around existing HTTP server implementation with a common interface configured using a URI-based syntax.

+## Deprecation notice

+This package has been deprecated and will no longer be updated.
+It has been replaced by the [aaronland/go-http](https://github.com/aaronland/go-http) package.

 ## Documentation

 [![Go Reference](https://pkg.go.dev/badge/github.com/aaronland/go-http-server.svg)](https://pkg.go.dev/github.com/aaronland/go-http-server)